Rating: ★★★★★ 4.8/5 Derivatives · Spot · Web3 Exchange Website Updated: May 2026

 Pros of Bybit

-• Easy access to futures and perpetuals with flexible leverage parameters.
+• Easy access to futures and perpetuals with flexible leverage up to 100×–125×.

-• USDC-settled options — more strategies and hedging possibilities.
+• USDC-settled options — 250+ derivatives contracts for advanced strategies and hedging.

-• Fiat deposits and withdrawals in a number of countries (via partners/payment solutions).
+• Fiat deposits and withdrawals in a number of countries via payment partners.

 Cons of Bybit

-• Not available to U.S. residents and certain jurisdictions (regulatory restrictions remain).
+• Not available to U.S. residents and certain jurisdictions — regulatory restrictions remain in place.

 Overview and Background

 Bybit was founded by former FX broker Ben Zhou, who continues to lead the company.
-The exchange started in Asia (Singapore/Hong Kong), later moving its operational hub to the UAE, with legal registration in the British Virgin Islands.
-Technically, the platform uses its own low-latency matching engine designed to handle heavy loads; it supports auto-trading, bots, and algorithmic connections via API.
+The exchange started in Asia (Singapore/Hong Kong), later relocating its operational hub to the UAE, with legal registration in the British Virgin Islands.
+In 2026, Bybit ranks among the top three crypto exchanges globally by derivatives volume, competing directly with Binance and OKX.
+Technically, the platform runs on its own low-latency matching engine built for high-load environments, with full support for algorithmic trading, bots, and API integration.

 Available Coins and Derivatives

-Spot now features hundreds of assets and pairs (far more than the former “4”), but Bybit’s core specialization is derivatives.
-It supports hundreds of contracts: perpetuals (USDT/USDC-margined and inverse), classic futures, and USDC options.
-This opens room for complex strategies based on Bitcoin, Ethereum, Litecoin, and many other popular crypto assets.
-Inverse perpetual contracts suit those who prefer settlement in crypto rather than stablecoins.
+Spot now covers hundreds of assets and pairs, but derivatives remain Bybit's core strength.
+The platform supports hundreds of contracts: perpetuals (USDT/USDC-margined and inverse), classic futures, and USDC options across Bitcoin, Ethereum, and many other major assets.
+Bybit Web3 extends access to tokens through DeFi protocols and an NFT marketplace — all within the same interface.
+Inverse perpetual contracts suit traders who prefer settlement in crypto rather than stablecoins.

 Fees and Trading Conditions

-Fees depend on your role (maker/taker), instrument (spot/contracts/options), and account tier.
-Base rates are competitive and decrease with higher volume/balances.
-Crypto deposits are free on the exchange side; withdrawals incur the network fee of the chosen blockchain.
-Perpetuals use a funding mechanism: the rate periodically redistributes payments between longs and shorts to keep the contract price close to the index.
+Fees depend on your role (maker/taker), instrument type (spot/contracts/options), and account tier.
+Base rates are market-competitive and decrease with higher trading volume.
+Crypto deposits are free on Bybit's end; withdrawals carry the network fee of the chosen blockchain.
+Perpetuals use a funding mechanism: the rate periodically redistributes payments between longs and shorts to anchor the contract price near the index.

 Verification and Security

-With tighter regulation, Bybit made full KYC mandatory for unrestricted access (since 2024 this is an industry standard).
-The process involves submitting documents and a selfie; without KYC your functionality is significantly limited.
-Security measures include cold storage of the majority of assets, 2FA, anti-phishing tools, and operational risk controls.
+Full KYC is mandatory for unrestricted access to trading and withdrawals — an industry standard since 2024.
+The process involves document upload and a selfie; without KYC, functionality is limited.
+Security infrastructure includes cold storage for the majority of assets, MPC wallet technology for Web3, 2FA, anti-phishing tools, and operational risk controls.
+No major confirmed incidents affecting client funds have been reported since the exchange's launch.

 Investments and Passive Income